Schnauzer Dog Breed Information

 Before you buy a Schnauzer, you should also know that the dog needs a lot of exercise - not only the Giant Schnauzer, but the Miniature Schnauzer, too.
 It is a good-hearted family dog, but it needs training and should be introduced to other puppys at an early age.
 Otherwise it can become suspicious of everyone.

-There are three Schnauzers: the Giant Schnauzer, the Standard Schnauzer and the Miniature Schnauzer.
-All have a long, distinctive moustache and showy, long eyebrows.
+There are three Schnauzers: the Giant Schnauzer (24-27 inches), the Standard Schnauzer (18-20 inch) and the Miniature Schnauzer (12-14 inches).
+All have a long, distinctive mustache and showy, long eyebrows.
 Their coat is not as cuddly as a Newfoundlands' coat, but rough and wiry.
 The colors are black, "pepper and salt", white and black-silver.

 Health and Care